-Benefits of FinTech for Consumers
+Benefits of Fintech for Consumers

-With a FinTech usage rate of over 65% among US-based consumers, it’s safe to conclude that financial technology has a highly appealing effect on the average citizenry.
+With a FinTech usage rate of over 63% among US-based consumers, it’s safe to conclude that financial technology has a highly appealing effect on the average citizenry.

-But what exactly are the benefits that consumers derive using a FinTech product?
+But what exactly are the benefits that consumers derive from using a FinTech product?
 Here are three notable ones;

 Financial safety is the major forté of e-payment services.
 This is because FinTech minimizes the risk of loss and physical theft.

 Although the technology is still prone to cyber theft, the probability of such theft can be reduced to its barest minimum with the adoption of modern cybersecurity intermediaries.

-Also, Big Data, machine learning, and artificial intelligence guarantees that products and investment outcomes are more personalized to fit the innate desire of consumers.
+Also, Big Data, machine learning, and artificial intelligence guarantee that products and investment outcomes are more personalized to fit the innate desire of consumers.

 Financial technology helps to simplify access to complex FinTech services like real-time budget tracking, financial counseling, etc.

 As it stands, $1.4 billion worth of assets is currently being managed by Robo advisors, with the figure expected to reach $2.8 billion by 2025.
 This signifies a CAGR of 19%.

 Patronage of non-contact human advisors has also sky-rocketed as evidence reveals that millennials tend to have a penchant for human advisors.

-Benefit 3: A More Convenient Access to Credit Pool
+3. More Convenient Access to Credit

 Experts believe that the digital lending sub-sector of the economy is expected to grow at a CAGR of 16.7% over the next five years, an apt reflection of consumers’ demand for FinTech-facilitated loans.

 However, to tap into this benefit as your startup’s selling point, for example, developing a credit app, it’s best to focus on a specific segment in the consumer market.

-Haven discussed the pros of FinTech to consumers; let’s open up on the benefits for investors.
+Haven discussed the pros of FinTech to consumers.

-Benefits of FinTech for Investors
+Benefits of Fintech for Investors

 The FinTech industry includes a mixture of startups and revolutionary offerings from industry titans.